rbharadwaaj/Week-6-Part-1/Exercise/README.md

 </ol>
 <br>

 Use transition and styling to make the chart look nicer.
+See the details in myCourses.

 #### SVG viewBox(0 0 1000 800)